programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ## Custom JSON format

-(Please note that this subsection is not strictly necessary to run Passim, as the second case study will showcase.
+(Note: This subsection is not strictly necessary to run Passim, as the second case study will showcase.
 Nonetheless, these steps may be useful to readers with advanced needs with the regards to the format and structure of input data.)

 There are cases where you may want to include additional information (i.e. JSON fields) in each input document, in addition to the required ones (`id`, `series`, `text`).
 As an example, when working with OCR data you may want to pass image coordinate information alongside the article text.
 Passim does support the use of input data that follow a custom JSON format as behind the scenes it relies on `spark` to infer the structure of the input data (i.e. the JSON schema). **NB**: `Passim` will not directly use these fields, but it will keep them in the produced output.